-In March 2020, RMI VIII entered into a revolving line of credit and term loan agreement with a bank pursuant to which RMI VIII can borrow up to a maximum principal of \$10 million subject to a borrowing base calculation.
-Amounts under the agreement are secured by a first priority security interest in the notes and deeds of trust of the pledged loans in the borrowing base.
-The agreement matures March 13, 2022 when all amounts outstanding are then due.
+RMI VIII can borrow up to a maximum principal of \$10 million subject to a borrowing base calculation pursuant to a credit and term loan agreement (the loan agreement) with a bank.
+Amounts under the loan agreement are secured by a first priority security interest in the notes and deeds of trust of the pledged loans in the borrowing base.
+The loan agreement matures March 13, 2022 when all amounts outstanding are then due.
 The partnership has the option at the maturity date to convert the then outstanding principal balance on the line of credit to a one-year term loan - for a fee of one-quarter of one percent (0.25%) - thereby extending the maturity date to March 13, 2023.

 Interest on the outstanding principal is payable monthly and accrues at the per annum rate of the greater of (i) five percent (5%) or (ii) the sum of the one-month LIBOR rate plus three and one-quarter percent (3.25%).
 If the partnership does not maintain the required compensating balance with a minimum daily average of \$1.0 million for any day during the calendar quarter, the interest rate automatically increases by one-quarter of one percent (0.25%) above that rate which would otherwise be applicable for the next calendar quarter retroactive to the beginning of the calendar quarter in which the compensating balance is not maintained.
-Commencing with the quarter ending September 30, 2020, for each calendar quarter during which the aggregate average daily principal is less than fifty percent (50%) of the maximum principal of \$10 million, there is a quarterly unused line fee equal to one-half of one percent (0.50%) per annum of the average daily difference between the principal outstanding and the maximum principal of \$10 million.
+Commencing with the quarter ending September 30, 2020, for each calendar quarter during which the aggregate average daily principal is less than fifty percent (50%) of the maximum principal of \$10 million

+, there is a quarterly unused line fee equal to one-half of one percent (0.50%) per annum of the average daily difference between the principal outstanding and fifty percent (50%) of the maximum principal of \$10 million (\$5,000,000).

 The loan proceeds are to be used exclusively to fund secured loans.
-The loan agreement provides for customary financial and borrowing base reporting by RMI VIII to the lending bank and specifies that RMI VIII shall maintain (i) minimum tangible net worth of \$50 million, net of amounts due from related companies; (ii) debt service coverage ratio at all times of not less than 2.00 to 1.00; and (iii) loan payment delinquency of less ten percent (10%) on a quarterly basis as of the calendar quarter-end commencing with the calendar quarter ending March 31, 2020 calculated as the principal of loans with payments over 61-days past due, less loan loss allowances, divided by total principal of RMI VIII loans.
+The loan agreement provides for customary financial and borrowing base reporting by RMI VIII to the lending bank and specifies that RMI VIII shall maintain (i) minimum tangible net worth of \$50 million, net of amounts due from related companies; (ii) debt service coverage ratio at all times of not less than 2.00 to 1.00; and (iii) loan payment delinquency of less ten percent (10%) on a quarterly basis as of the calendar quarter-end, calculated as the principal of loans with payments over 61-days past due, less loan loss allowances, divided by total principal of RMI VIII loans.
 The loan agreement provides that in the event the loan payment delinquency rate exceeds 10.0% as of the end of any quarter, the bank will cease to make any further advances but agrees to not accelerate repayment of the loan.